suncoast-devs/handbook/lessons/cs-api-servers/index.md

 wish to roll.
 So our URL will look like `/dice/6?count=4` to roll `4` die with `6` sides.

-First lets add the query parameter to our arguments:
+First let's add the query parameter to our arguments:
 `public int Roll(int sides, int count)` and since we will be returning more than one value we will change our return type.
 Since we are returning a collection of integers, we'll return a `List<int>`.
 In our method we will create a new `List`